 At our school we will assess all children to identify their strengths and needs and use this to help us to best to support them with their learning.
 However, if a teacher identifies there are difficulties which are causing a barrier to learning, we implement a graduated response to support special educational needs.
 We do this through an assess, plan, do and review process in order to ensure that every child receives quality first teaching alongside any targeted provision and support that is suited to meet their needs through the following steps:

-Parents will be consulted through this process and further assessments may be carried out by the class teacher or the SENCo.
+Families will be consulted through this process and further assessments may be carried out by the class teacher or the SENCo.
 Children may then receive additional support in school under one of the following categories:

 - Special educational needs support (SEN support)